krylowicz/tinydot/README.md

 $ python -m pytest
 ```

-You should rund the command above in the test directory
+You should run the command above in the test directory